ludovys/tryvr/roadmap.md

 ## Completed Tasks

+- [x] Create a 5-column grid layout for games with individual game pages
 - [x] Create a new Games Showcase page with an alternative layout for displaying games
 - [x] Fix Cloudflare Functions deployment issue by renaming DB binding to DATABASE
 - [x] Fix wrangler.toml configuration by removing unsupported routes